aborroy/alfresco-fix-extracter-update/README.md

 rm $ALF_HOME/modules/platform/fix-extracter-updates-*.jar
 ```

-Because the patch only overrides a Spring bean, no repository data is modified.
+Because the patch only overrides Spring beans and adds a lightweight repository behaviour, **no repository data or configuration is modified**.

+## Technical details

+The patch introduces two complementary components:

+1. **EnhancedAsynchronousExtractor**
+   Replaces Alfresco’s legacy `extracter.Asynchronous` bean to guarantee correct metadata extraction after content updates.

+2. **ExtractOnNewVersionBehaviour**
+   New behaviour bound to the `AfterCreateVersion` policy (`cm:content`) that triggers metadata extraction when a new version is created — closing the gap for CMIS and other versioning workflows.

+These improvements ensure that the `extract-metadata` action always executes once per new content stream, regardless of how the content is uploaded or updated.

 ## Support

-This patch is provided **as‑is**.
+This patch is provided **as-is**.
-For commercial support open a Hyland ticket quoting **MNT‑25250** or contact `support@hyland.com`.
+For commercial support open a Hyland ticket quoting **MNT-25250** or contact `support@hyland.com`.